Survival of the Fittest: Testing Superradiance Termination with Simulated Binary Black Hole Statistics: Abstract

 \section{Abstract}

-The superradiance instability of rotating black holes leads to the formation of an ultralight boson cloud with distinctive observational signatures, making black holes an effective probe of ultralight dark matter.
+The superradiance instability of rotating black holes leads to the formation of an ultralight boson cloud with distinctive observational signatures, making black holes an effective probe of ultralight bosons.
 However, around black holes in a binary system, the superradiance effect of such clouds can be terminated by tidal perturbations from the companion, leading to cloud depletion.
-In this study, we perform the first analysis of the impact of this termination effect on superradiant black hole binaries which are \textit{realistically} modelled after their statistics in our Galaxy.
+In this study, we focus on the superradiance of a scalar boson, and perform the first analysis of the impact of this termination effect on superradiant black hole binaries which are \textit{realistically} modeled after their statistics in our Galaxy.
 Working with a dataset of approximately $10^7$ black hole binaries simulated using the Stellar EVolution for N-body (SEVN) population synthesis code, we identify the superradiant candidates and those that manage to survive the termination effect.
 We then calculate the cloud survival rate for various boson masses and black hole spin models.
 Our findings reveal that the $l=m=1$ cloud modes are generally stable against termination, whereas the $l=m=2$ modes can be significantly affected, with survival rates dropping below $10\%$ for boson masses below approximately $0.5\times 10^{-12}$ eV.
 In addition, our analysis indicates that clouds that overcome termination typically exhibit a higher superradiant growth rate and therefore a higher detectability.